kunhwiko/concepts/languages/devops/kubernetes.md

 Control Plane: set of master Nodes that manage K8s cluster
 Node: individual workers in a K8s cluster

-Raft protocol
-    - odd number of master Nodes exist for consensus to be possible
+Raft protocol: odd number of master Nodes exist for consensus to be possible
 ```

+### Kubernetes Components
+---
 ##### Control Plane Components
 ```
 1) some container such as Docker